 Figure out best pricing strategies by checking your Buy Box percentage

-Having a solid idea on how many times you win the buy box on an item is one of the most valuable information business reports can give.
+Having a solid idea on how many times you win the Buy Box on an item is one of the most valuable information business reports can give.
 Look for the column called Buy Box Percentage in the report mentioned above.
 It can be sorted ascending or descending.
-Check the numbers to figure out how good your strategies are in winning the buy box, and when you need to tweak your pricing.
+Check the numbers to figure out how good your strategies are in winning the This refers to the situation where a sel...
+More, and when you need to tweak your pricing.

 Know the traffic on your items